A Quick 10-Point Checklist for Managing Risks to Food Safety in a Storage & Distribution Environment

 • Conduct regular inspections for signs of pests.

-• Seal entry points and maintain a clean environment to discourage pests.
+• Seal entry points and ensure all food storage areas are clean and free from cracks or holes to discourage entry of pests.

 5. Develop a Food Defense Plan